 Supported by the SOT Endowment Mission Funds, SOT will offer graduate students funding to engage in internships within industry, government, and non-profit organizations through the Graduate Intern Fellowship in Toxicology (GIFT).
 This program will enable outstanding doctoral students to pursue an internship in toxicology that advances their professional and scientific development.

-This program enables outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals, but are outside the immediate scope of their graduate training and research program.
+The Supplemental Training in Education Program (STEP) enables outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals, but are outside the immediate scope of their graduate training and research program.